 In the United States, if a vehicle accident leads to the death of the victim, it is considered to be vehicular manslaughter.
 The individual who caused the accident can be charged with this crime.
 Such a crime is attributed to the negligent operation of a vehicle.
 This act is classified under the category of negligent homicide.

-Normally the penalties for negligent homicide are more lenient that typical first and second degree murder charges.
+Normally the penalties for negligent homicide are more lenient than that typical of first and second degree murder charges.
 If the charge is upheld under the category of second degree, the accused may receive up to 15 years in prison and a $10,000 fine.
 In such a homicide case, intent to kill does not need to be proved like in most murder cases.
 The charge will rest on reckless and negligent driving.

 If you have been charged with vehicular manslaughter you must take action quickly.
 These charges will not go away on their own and they can haunt you for the rest of your life.
 The legal system takes these situations very seriously and you most likely will face a built in bias against you.
 Your best bet at having a fair trial is working with a Tampa DUI defense lawyer who is experienced with these serious drunk driving cases.